Ozzy Osbourne's daughter Aimee escapes Hollywood studio fire - ExBulletin

 One of the survivors was the eldest daughter of Sharon and Ozzy Osbourne, Sharon Osbourne said in an Instagram post.

-Aimee Osbourne, 38, and a producer she worked with were the two lucky ones who made it out alive, Sharon Osbourne said, without identifying the producer.
+Aimee Osbourne, 38, and a producer she worked with were “the lucky two who made it out alive,” said Sharon Osbourne, without identifying the producer.

 Aimee Osbourne is a singer who releases electronic pop music under the name ARO, her initials.
 She did not participate in the Osbourne family reality show as her younger siblings Kelly and Jack Osbourne did.